charlesportoferreira/word2vec/docs/examples.md

 ##### MSSA embedding

-Mssa embedding model need a corpus properly parsed and preprocessed as suggest by the original paper.
+Mssa embedding model needs a corpus properly parsed and preprocessed as suggested by the original paper.
 We are also providing a toydata_parsed with this format as example.